jdeal/doctor/README.md

 This is how doctor documents itself from the command-line:

 ```
-doctor lib/*.js --view default --output doc
+doctor lib/*.js -v default -o doc
 ```

-You can see its documentation [here](http://jdeal.github.com/doctor/doc).
+You can see the documentation [here](http://jdeal.github.com/doctor/doc).

 ## Command-line usage